 In addition to recognizing Lookout Credit Union, we would like to thank several other contributors who have made our free clinics possible:

-IFEHC must be the only free clinic, right?
+IFEHC must be the only clinic to provide free services (to qualifying individuals), right?
 No, we're not the only free clinic.
 According to freeclinics.com (visited 08/28/2021); there are an estimated 1,893 free and affordable clinics in the Noncoastal West, of which Idaho contributes 48 (excluding IFEHC).

-IFEHC must be the only free clinic, right?
+IFEHC must be the only clinic to provide free services (to qualifying individuals), right?
 No, we're not the only free clinic.
 According to freeclinics.com (visited 08/28/2021); there are an estimated 1,893 free and affordable clinics in the Noncoastal West, of which Idaho contributes 48 (excluding IFEHC).

 However, we believe we are special.
 First, we are making a campaign out of promoting all the free clinics.
 An easy way to improve public health (especially during a pandemic) is to make the public aware of the resources available.
 Second, we're unaware of any free outpatient clinic open 10-10 x 7 days a week (by appointment only), including holidays that does no means testing whatsoever.
 We serve even individuals whose incomes place them above the poverty line.
 Third; we know of no other medical establishment west of the Mississippi, nonprofit or for-profit; where callers speak directly to the Medical Director, who personally schedules appointments.

-There are no strings attached.
-It's pretty simple: we're free, and we're open late.
+It's pretty simple: we're either low cost or free, and we're open late.
 We believe strongly that reducing barriers to healthcare is a critical step towards fighting a pandemic.
 Thus, we do no means testing whatsoever.
 We take financially struggling people who fall above the poverty line as well as wealthy people who are dependents on plans and do not want the main policy holder (e.g., parents or spouses) to learn sensitive medical information (e.g., pregnancy or STD).
-For the adult internal medicine clinic, we do not even require our patients to present government-issued ID's unless there is a legally justified purpose.
-Note that ID cards must be presented for the services offered by the Employment Health Clinic, as the nature of the work is forensic (i.e., legal) and not patient-care oriented.

 (1) As many times as we can possibly repeat: if you are experiencing an emergency, call 911.